TypingKoala/Amman-Academy-Python-Cheat-Sheet/README.md

 Functions are a way of writing code that can be used in more than one place.
 It is often very helpful to break down your code so that it is more readable and easier to maintain and fix.

 Just like in math, functions take a certain input and give you an output.
-You can have multiple inputs, called *parameters*, and generate an output by *returning* data.
+You can have multiple inputs, called *arguments*, and generate an output by *returning* data.

 Here's a simple example:
 ```python